JeremyMarkWilcox/Basic_CSharp_Programs/README.md

 In this project I covered a large number of aspects of C#.
 Enough to create a functioning cardgame.
 Looking forward to creating my own games and designs.

+## General Projects

-There is a long list of C# exercises in my repository.
+There is a long list of C# exercises/ projects in my repository.
 They are labeled well for the subjects that they cover.